fasih6/My_Devops_Notes/kubernetes/04-k8s-storage.md

 ```
 ---
 ### x.
 Static vs Dynamic Provisioning in Kubernetes

 #### 🔹 1️⃣ Static Provisioning
 - PersistentVolumes (PVs) are **created manually by the admin** before pods request them.
-  - Pod uses a PersistentVolumeClaim (PVC) to bind to an existing PV.
+- Pods use a PersistentVolumeClaim (PVC) to bind to an existing PV.
+- **Workflow:** Admin creates PV → User creates PVC → Kubernetes binds PVC to PV

 #### 🔹 2️⃣ Dynamic Provisioning
 - PVC requests storage **without an existing PV**.
 - Kubernetes automatically creates a PV **using a StorageClass**.
+- **Workflow:** Admin creates StorageClass → User creates PVC → Kubernetes dynamically provisions PV and binds it

 ## 5. StorageClass & Dynamic Provisioning